-- Independent fire inspections are performed yearly within the property - It is important to take care of exiting safety: - exits are to be clear - possible installation of exit route signs - installing phosphorescent floor numbers in the staircase - overseeing the obstacle-free walkways in the basement areas - active intervention in defects. - Every resident must make sure their own smoke detector(s) are operational (one smoke detector per 60 square meters in each floor).
-Additionally, it is recommended to get a fire blanket for every kitchen. - An additional fire load is not accumulated. - The rescue plan is kept up to date and studied. - Flammable substances are not to be stored in the basement or attic.
-Flammable substances must be stored in the spaces reserved for them. - Electrical repairs and installations are contracted to TUKES-registered professionals.
-The contractor must have sufficient installation certificates and experience from similar work. - Lighting and general cleanliness in the property is important. - Inspecting the adequacy of the lighting and performing necessary actions to fix the situation. - Additionally, Close Call situations need to be intervened in immediately, investigated, and necessary actions must be taken to prevent similar occurrences. - The rescue routes at the property have been marked and they are to be kept clear. - Electrical switchboards are marked and materials are not kept in front of them. - The route to electrical switchboards is marked with signs. - Ventilation and sweeping - The time period between cleaning AC ducts is usually 10 years. - Technical property manager is responsible for cleaning and sweeping of the AC ducts. - The resident is responsible for acquiring smoke detectors and fire blankets.
+- Independent fire inspections are performed yearly within the property - It is important to take care of exiting safety: - exits are to be clear - possible installation of exit route signs - active intervention in defects. - Every resident must make sure their own smoke detector(s) are operational (one smoke detector per 60 square meters in each floor).
+Additionally, it is recommended to get a fire blanket for every kitchen. - An additional fire load is not accumulated. - The rescue plan is kept up to date and studied. - Electrical repairs and installations are contracted to TUKES-registered professionals.
+The contractor must have sufficient installation certificates and experience from similar work. - Lighting and general cleanliness in the property is important. - Inspecting the adequacy of the lighting and performing necessary actions to fix the situation. - Additionally, Close Call situations need to be intervened in immediately, investigated, and necessary actions must be taken to prevent similar occurrences. - The rescue routes at the property have been marked and they are to be kept clear. - Electrical switchboards are marked and materials are not kept in front of them. - The route to electrical switchboards is marked with signs. - The resident is responsible for acquiring smoke detectors and fire blankets.